W-W-M/W-W-M.github.io/_pages/about.md

 I was an associate professor at Dalian University of Technology.
 I obtained my bachelor (2010) and doctoral (2016) degree at Dalian University of Technology, supervised by Prof. Xiuping Liu.
-From Sept.
-2011 to June 2014, I visited the Zhejiang University and University of Science and Technology of China, supervised by Prof. Ligang Liu.
+I visited the Zhejiang University and the University of Science and Technology of China (supervised by Prof. Ligang Liu), and the Computer Graphics & Multimedia Lab at RWTH Aachen University (supervised by Prof. Leif Kobbelt).
+I was a postdoc researcher at Dalian University of Technology (supervised by Prof. Baocai Yin), a postdoc researcher supported by Marie Sklodowska Curia LEaDing Fellows Postdocs Programme at the Delft University of Technology (co-supervised by Prof. Jun Wu, Charlie C.L.
+Wang, and Fred van Keulen) and, a PDRA at the University of Manchester (supervised by Prof. Charlie C.L.
+Wang).
-From Oct.
-2014 to Oct.
-2015, I visited the Computer Graphics & Multimedia Lab at RWTH Aachen University, supervised by Prof. Leif Kobbelt.
-Supported by Marie Sklodowska Curia LEaDing Fellows Postdocs Programme, I spent two years and two months worked at the Delft University of Technology, co-supervised by Prof. Jun Wu, Charlie C.L.
-Wang, and Fred van Keulen.
-From July 2016 to Nov 2020, I was a postdoc researcher at Dalian University of Technology, supervised by Prof. Baocai Yin.
-From Nov.
-2022 to Oct.
-2024, I was a PDRA at the University of Manchester, supervised by Prof. Charlie C.L.
-Wang.

 My research works were received the International Society of Structural and Multidisciplinary Optimization (ISSMO)/ Springer prize, the GDC 2021 Best Paper Award, and the first Test-of-Time Award of Siggraph Asia (2023), etc.